Coastal Communities Intiative Approach

 They are designed to accommodate live, live-streamed or video movies, music, sports, and business & community events.
 They also incorporate video dome projection and Information Technology to facilitate displays & systems including electronic light shows, etc. that use onsite solar and human-powered electric power sources.
 More importantly, it will serve as a frontline advanced research and training resource in the design of hurricane, flood, and disaster-resistance multi-use assembly spaces.

-The Domes will also enable hands-on, sustainable research, and practical application platform for the local and international community, and to promote the cross-transfer of community-based sustainable training, public awareness, emergency preparedness, cultural exchange events, and localize sustainable economic development initiative.
+The Domes will also enable hands-on, sustainable research, and practical application platform for the local and international community, and to promote the cross-transfer of community-based sustainable training, public awareness, emergency preparedness, cultural exchange events, and localize sustainable economic development initiatives.

 Community Engagement and International Cultural Exchange